-Table Of Contents_
+Table of Contents_

 Whether you are using the Vitamix 7500 – Best Personal Blender for Crushing Ice or a cheap blender, how do they all compare?
 Find out.

 Are you looking for the best blender for your kitchen?
-We’ve already collected a guide to the best blenders for 2018, but now we’d like to dive in a little deeper and compare these blenders based on their most important features, so let’s talk about what makes a blender great and see how our top picks really match up!
+We’ve already collected a guide to the best blenders for 2023, but now we’d like to dive in a little deeper and compare these blenders based on their most important features, so let’s talk about what makes a blender great and see how our top picks really match up!

 The most powerful and dependable blenders often come with the highest price tags, and it’s all a process of give and take that often gives chefs, cooks, and kitchen fans pause when picking the right blender.
 Our top Blendtec Designer 625 pick, for example, is around $400 – which is a lot to spend on a kitchen accessory!
-Our Vitamix pick is almost $480, which is a serious investment in blending which makes it hard to justify as a must-have purchase for everyone…although if you’re looking for the best blender for green smoothies, you may want to stay with the Blendtec line.
+Our Vitamix pick is almost $480, which is a serious investment in blending, which makes it hard to justify as a must-have purchase for everyone…although if you’re looking for the best blender for green smoothies, you may want to stay with the Blendtec line.

 So, what are your options if your budget is a bit lower than these elite models and you need to make a few compromises?
 We suggest our #5 pick, the Ninja Ultima, which offers an amazing number of features for your dollar.
-At $250, it comes with plenty of power and operational capabilities, and can handle serious blender recipes.
+At $250, it comes with plenty of power and operational capabilities and can handle serious blender recipes.
 Also, you get plenty of additional accessories for food processing, making it the most economical of our picks.
 However, if you’d prefer to take it down another $50, the Oster Versa and Cleanblend are both very powerful models that can tackle the most challenging smoothies with ease – especially if you prefer simple, no-frills blenders that just get the job done without the added hassle of having to learn rocket science first.

-Jars, pitchers, containers – no matter what manufacturers call them, they are one of the most important features for any blender.
-You can typically count on the average blender to pulse, shred, and liquefy, but if you’ve spent time around blenders you know that one with a good container is a lot harder to find.
+Jars, pitchers, containers – no matter what manufacturers call them, they are one of the most important features of any blender.
+You can typically count on the average blender to pulse, shred, and liquefy, but if you’ve spent time around blenders, you know that one with a good container is a lot harder to find.
 They slip, break, pop open, and generally lead to some of your worst kitchen moments (and swear words).
 Pick a blender with a sturdy container that includes safeguards and easy grips for better control.
 A tamper, which allows for greater control over blended ingredients, is also a plus.
 Note that blades are connected to containers, so switching containers may also allow you to switch the type of blades that you use at the same time.

 Where a blender gets its power from is an interesting mix of the motor, blades, and overall construction.
 A powerful motor, for example, doesn’t always mean that a blender will be powerful when it comes to the actual chopping, but it can be a very good indicator.
 The efficiency of the motor – how easily it produces the necessary torque – is also an important factor.
 For example, any blender with a 3HP motor or above has some serious power behind it and can handle even tough, large-group recipes.
-But one of the models which impressed us the most with its power was the Vitamix 7500, which has a 2.2HP motor but combines it with excellent design that leads to a 270mph blade speed, enough to handle anything.
+But one of the models which impressed us the most with its power was the Vitamix 7500, which has a 2.2HP motor but combines it with an excellent design that leads to a 270mph blade speed, enough to handle anything.
 The Blendtec Designer 625 is also noteworthy for its 1625-watt, 3HP motor that makes it easy to deal with the toughest foods.

 A blender should be easy to use!
 After all, it blends, right?
 It may do it faster, slower, or at timed intervals depending on the unit – but it really only has one job.
 The question is, what kind of usability do you want?
 If “ease of use” makes you think of relatively few buttons and simple options, then you should take a look at the Cleanblend model, the Vitamix, or possibly the Ninja Ultima.
 These blenders use configurations that haven’t changed since blenders were first invented.
-There’s a switch for power, a switch for pulsing, and variable speed dial that allows you to control continuous operation more selectively.
+There’s a switch for power, a switch for pulsing, and a variable speed dial that allows you to control continuous operation more selectively.
 That’s it.
 If you’re an experienced cook who can move around the kitchen with a blindfold on, that may be exactly what you prefer: you already know when food is blended correctly just by the look and sound, and you don’t need any added distractions.

 On the other hand, maybe you like a blender with a little more modern tech.
-Maybe you enjoy settings for particular recipes that you can fire on and forget, or perhaps you like experimenting with different types of operation to see if they improve the result.
+Maybe you enjoy settings for particular recipes that you can fire on and forget, or perhaps you like experimenting with different types of operations to see if they improve the result.
 If that’s the case, then the Blendtec model or the Oster Versa may be better picks for your purposes.
 They include more advanced settings with options for different modes, timers, and specific choices for certain recipes like smoothies or soup.
-It’s great for those first experimenting with blenders, or people who just like more options in their lives.
+It’s great for those first experimenting with blenders or people who just like more options in their lives.

 The blade is one of the most important parts of the blender – particularly when it comes to wear, tear, and replacements.
 Blades should always be made out of stainless steel to resist any chance of corrosion, but the type of blades, the placement, and how the components fit together are all important.
 Safety is also important: you want your blades to slice and cream, but you probably don’t want to sacrifice any fingers when cleaning.
-This is one reason that we rated the Blendtec model so highly, since it comes with safe yet powerful blades, an ideal match.
-We also liked the Japanese-grade blade assembly on the Cleanblend model, and the three-blade system of the Ninja Ultima.
+This is one reason that we rated the Blendtec model so highly, it comes with safe yet powerful blades, an ideal match.
+We also liked the Japanese-grade blade assembly on the Cleanblend model and the three-blade system of the Ninja Ultima.
 And you can always enjoy the Oster Versa beating up a smartphone if you want.

 As we mentioned previously, the Ninja Ultima Kitchen System comes with a surprising set of accessories considering its price, making it an easy pick for this section.
-The Blendtec Designer serious also includes options for additional pitchers.
+The Blendtec Designer series also includes options for additional pitchers.
 Of course, if you buy a set with plenty of additional pieces, make sure you have a place to put them!